MataLabCCF/XWAS/README.md

 ```
 - Remove SNPs with HWE in controls with p-value lower than 10^-5
 - Remove SNPs with missing data in SNPs grater than 5%
-- Relationshipo control using king to calculate and NAToRA to remove (https://github.com/ldgh/NAToRA_Public)
+- Relationship control using king to calculate and NAToRA to remove (https://github.com/ldgh/NAToRA_Public)

 ## Chromosome X